These no-bake chocolate coconut brownies are a healthy treat that are refined sugar-free, vegan, and gluten-free!

 - Line an 8×8 inch pan with parchment paper, set aside.

 - In a food processor, blend your walnuts, dates, cocoa powder and salt together until it comes together in a thick dough.
 (Should blend about 2-3 minutes)

 - Using your hands, press the brownie layer into your pan until it is smooth and flat on top.
 Place the pan in the fridge.

-- In a food processor, combine the coconut and brown rice syrup until it is thoroughly mixed.
-Remove your pan from the fridge and press your coconut layer on top the brownie layer, using your hands or a spatula.
+- In a food processor, combine the coconut, agave, coconut milk and coconut oil together.
+Remove your pan from the fridge and press your coconut layer on top of the brownie layer, using your hands or a spatula.
 Place the pan back in the fridge.